Make it For You

 Brew Time: 2-3 min -

-Heat the water to near boiling before adding grounds.
+Heat the water to near boiling before evenly stirring in grounds or whole barley (which requires additional amount and/or brew time).
 Time will vary on quantity and desired strength.
-Strain with a mesh filter after brewing.
+Strain with a mesh filter or cheese cloth after brewing.

 Flavor Profile: Bold and Gritty